Nippon Kaiji Kyokai: Background

-Main Activities of ClassNK
+Activities

-ClassNK offers a wide range of services, including ship classification surveys, statutory surveys, and certification on behalf of Flag States based on international conventions, codes, national statutes, and ClassNK's own rules and regulations.
+Service offered by ClassNK include ship classification surveys, statutory surveys, and certification on behalf of Flag States based on international conventions, codes, national statutes, and its own rules and regulations.
 The organization also provides assessment and certification services for the safety management systems of ship management companies and the quality systems of ship builders and related manufacturers, acting as an independent third party.
-In addition, ClassNK offers appraisal, consulting, and supervisory services for both marine and non-marine related projects.
+In addition, it offers appraisal, consulting, and supervisory services for both marine and non-marine related projects.